elsutanito/FTNT/sd-wan-LAB01.md

 !!! note "About this Use Case"

-    In this Use Case you will explore how to create a FortiManager base to connect FortiGates.
+    In this Use Case you will explore how FortiManager is the rapid, automated, and scalable deployment of new FortiGate devices without on-site manual configuration.
+This minimizes deployment time, reduces human error, and ensures consistent configuration across large-scale networks, especially for SD-WAN rollouts.

 ### 1.1.
 ADOM Creation